Hugo vs. Gatsby

 So as both frameworks are free, this one is a tie.

 With every tool or technology, having an active community can be a huge bonus, particularly if you run into an issue that’s not covered by documentation.
-In this case, Gatsby is a clear winner, with a thriving and growing community complete with global events and conferences.
+In this case, the Gatsby framework is a clear winner, with a thriving and growing community complete with global events and conferences.

 Want ideas for your next blog post?